 Any person looking for blood in Karnataka needs to call just a single number 9480044444 to get the blood availability information in the city.
-On enquiring the person is provided the blood bank's name, number of units available, the address and the contact number.
-He/she is also requested to enquire the blood bank before proceeding to ensure that the blood is available.
+On inquiring the person is provided the blood bank's name, number of units available, the address and the contact number.
+He/she is also requested to inquire the blood bank before proceeding to ensure that the blood is available.

 Till date we are connected to about fifty prominent blood banks in the city provide us blood stocks on a regular basis.
 More are being added.
 The helpline networks 95% of the regions where blood requests originate in the State of Karnataka.
 Please find out more about the helpline below:

 On 23rd May, 2006 few volunteers in Sankalp dreamt of improving the blood search scenario in Bangalore.
 They had seen the pain that the people go through to locate blood in the time of emergency.
 The needy had to call endless number of blood banks to find blood, face delayed response from the staff, hear a ‘no’ from most of them and finally manage to find one or two units.
 Moreover, they had no way of knowing of whether they were taking blood from a safe place.
 Blood search in Bangalore was then a Herculean task!